Dhalbhumgarh block: Geography

 “The district forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The Seraikela Dhalbhumgarh upland and the Dalma range are natural divisions of the district.
 The main rivers are the Subarnarekha and the Kharkai.

 The district consists of two subdivisions - (1) Dhalbhum subdivision with Patamda, Boram, Golmuri-cum-Jugsalai and Potka CD blocks, and (2) Ghatshila subdivision with Ghatshila, Dhalbhumgarh, Musabani, Dumaria, Gurbandha, Chakulia and Baharagora CD blocks.

 Dhalbhumgarh CD block is bounded by the Ghatshila CD block and Jamboni CD block in the Jhargram district of the West Bengal state on the north, the Chakulia CD block on the east, the Gurbandha CD block on the south, and the Musabani CD block on the west.

-Note: Jhargram is a new district, carved out of Paschim Medinipur district, in West Bengal and maps are yet to be updated.

 Dhalbhumgarh CD block has an area of 176.85 km2.Dhalbhumgarh police station serves Dhalbhumgarh CD block.
 The headquarters of Dhalbhumgarh CD block is located at Dhalbhumgarh village.

 Demographics

 Population

 According to the 2011 Census of India, Dhalbhumgarh CD block had a total population of 61,932, all of which were rural.
 There were 31,309 (51%) males and 30,623 (49%) females.
 Population in the age range 0–6 years was 8,588.
 Scheduled Castes numbered 2,535 (5.57%) and Scheduled Tribes numbered 33,679 (54.38%).

-Note: There seems to be a mismatch between the ST and language figures.
-The figures quoted here are as officially published on the internet.
-Percentages have been calculated.